mpark/variant/doc/reference.md

              resolution rules.

 __Exception Safety:__ If the type of the value in `*this` is `U`, the state of the value in `*this`
-                      is defined by the exception safety specification of the selected assignment operator of `U`.
+                      is determined by the exception safety specification of the selected assignment operator of `U`.
 Otherwise, if an exception is thrown during the construction of the temporary object, `*this` is unaffected.
 If an exception is thrown during the initialization of the value in `*this`, no assignment takes place